Expected value of perfect information: Example

 If someone was selling information that guaranteed the accurate prediction of the future market direction, we would want to purchase this information only if the price was less than $350.
 If the price was greater than $350 we would not purchase the information, if the price was less than $350 we would purchase the information.
 If the price was exactly $350, then our decision is futile.

 Suppose the price for the information was $349.99 and we purchased it.
 Then we would expect to make 1030 - 349.99 = 680.01 > 680.
 Therefore, by purchasing the information we were able to make $0.01 more than if we didn't purchase the information.

 Suppose the price for the information was $350.01 and we purchased it.
 Then we would expect to make 1030 - 350.01 = 679.99 < 680.
 Therefore, by purchasing the information we lost $0.01 when compared to not having purchased the information.

 Suppose the price for the information was $350.00 and we purchased it.
 Then we would expect to make 1030 - 350.00 = 680.00 = 680.
 Therefore, by purchasing the information we did not gain nor lose any money by deciding to purchase this information when compared to not purchasing the information.

 Note: As a practical example, there is a cost to using money to purchase items (time value of money), which must be considered as well.

+Characteristics

+There are several characteristics of EVPI that always hold: